doruktarhan/IMKB_Stock_Visualization_HTML_Parsing_Tkinter/README.md

 ## Usage
+You only need to run IMKB_Tkinter.py file in order to run the app.
+The other files are for forming the DB with beautifulsoup and a tutorial on how to use yfinance library.

 Enter a part of the stock's actual name in the GUI.
 The application will find the symbol of the stock from the database and visualize the graph of the stock on a new window.

 Upon launching the application, you will see a search bar.
 Here, you can type the name or partial name of the stock you want to visualize.
 The application will fetch the relevant data and generate a graph, which will appear in a new window.